 What You Can Do If Your Claim Exceeds the Policy’s Limits

-The first thing to consider in a car accident claim is whether your own insurance or another driver’s policy will be covering your expenses.
-This depends on who is liable, or at fault, for the accident.
-Usually in a multi-car accident, liability rests with the driver of the vehicle that hit the other vehicle, although circumstances such as weather, road conditions, and negligence on the part of either driver can impact liability.
+In a multi-car accident, liability typically rests with the driver of the vehicle that hits the other vehicle, although circumstances such as weather, road conditions, and negligence on the part of either driver can impact liability.

 Claims Filed Against Your Own Insurance Policy

 One thing you can do is prevent this possibility by purchasing additional insurance coverage.
-Most people simply choose the minimum required coverage for their state when buying car insurance, but the Insurance Information Institute recommends that you have at least $100,000 in per-person bodily injury and $300,000 in per-accident (group bodily injury) coverage.
+The Insurance Information Institute recommends the common policy structure mentioned above — at least $100,000 in per-person bodily injury and $300,000 in per-accident coverage.

 If UM/UIM and PIP coverage are optional in your state, you may also want to add these types of coverage to your insurance policy to protect yourself in the event of an accident.